Code of Conduct

 The Board of Directors of Massachusetts Youth Soccer Association, Inc. (Mass Youth Soccer) and the leaders of the affiliated leagues are concerned about the conduct of all coaches and referees during games at all levels, from recreational to premier to ODP.
 We want to ensure that games are fair, positive and enjoyable experiences for all of the children and adults involved.
 A soccer game should be friendly and unifying - a spirited social and athletic occasion for players, coaches, referees and spectators.
 To clarify expectations of coach conduct, we jointly expect all coaches to conform to this Code of Conduct:

-• Any coach receiving a red card or who is ejected from a game shall not participate in the next league game and will be subject to review by the SSA Board.
+Any coach receiving a red card or who is ejected from a game shall (at a minimum) not participate in the next league game and will be subject to discipline from the South Shore Soccer League AND review by the SSA Board.

-• Egregious acts and/or a second dismissal from a game will be reviewed and a suspension and/or possible dismissal from the program will occur.
+Egregious acts and/or a second dismissal from a game will be reviewed and a suspension and/or dismissal from the program may occur.

 If concerns from parents are sent to the Board, they will be reviewed and brought to the respective coach’s attention for discussion.
 If corrective action is required, it will be taken.